Delgado Community College is committed to providing a positive learning and working

 In accordance with the requirements of the titles of the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973 as amended in 1992, Delgado Community College will not exclude or discriminate against any individual with a disability from the full attainment and access to post-secondary education, and equal enjoyment of its services and facilities.
 The College does not discriminate on the basis of disability, and will provide reasonable accommodations in its policies, practices, or procedures when such modifications are necessary to afford its services and facilities to individuals with disabilities, unless the modifications would fundamentally alter the nature of its services.
 College policy also assures equal opportunity for all qualified persons in admission or participation in, or employment in the activities through which the College operates.

-Delgado Community College’s designated 504/ADA Coordinator can be reached through the Office of Disability Services as follows:
+Delgado Community College’s designated 504/ADA Coordinator can be reached through the Office of Student Accessibility Services as follows:

 Building 2 (Student Services Building) Room 102